 NB: the daily readings of the Church (esp. the Gospel) are a great choice for daily Scripture.
 Another option is to do a Scripture study of some kind- e.g. if you need peace, do a study of all the Scripture verses on "peace," and find out its true meaning, etc.

 once, Lee Anne was meditating on the word, "therefore," as appears in Scripture so many times.
 She did not understand why this word had stood out to her.
-After 3 weeks (!) of meditating, waiting in silence and asking "what are You saying to me, Lord?" one day she heard her own voice, in her spirit, saying to God, "what did You send me up THERE FOR?"
-It was a revelation (Gal.
-1:11-12) from the Lord!
-She realized that she had been upset with the Lord for sending her as a missionary to a town that she absolutely did not like.
-Of course, God later revealed His will and plan through a huge move of the Spirit in the life of the local priest and the parish... but at the time, she was upset!
-And, she didn't fully realize it!
+After 3 weeks (!) of meditating, waiting in silence and asking "what are You saying to me, Lord?" one day she heard her own voice, in her spirit, saying to God interiorly, "what did You send me up there for?"
+It was a revelation from the Lord!
+(Gal.
+1:11-12) She realized that she had been upset with the Lord for sending her as a missionary to a town that she absolutely did not like.
+Of course, God later revealed His will and plan through a huge move of the Spirit in the life of the local priest and the parish... but at the time, she was upset and didn't fully realize it!
 Thank God that He knows our own hearts better than we do- but it takes the Word ("sharper than a two-edged sword" Heb.
 4:12) to pry it out of us.

 If Lee Anne had not continued in asking the Lord, "what are saying with 'therefore'?" this time in Scripture would have had no impact on her daily life.